 The above services are based in Preston, approximately two miles away from the City Centre and with easy access to all the facilities and services which the city provides.
 Our site is bordered by large areas of native woodland, on the boarder of the Ribble valley and yet is within easy access of major motorway and rail networks

-The accommodation comprises four separate, modern and individually designed self contained houses with an emphasis on homely comfort.
+The accommodation comprises five separate, modern and individually designed self contained houses with an emphasis on homely comfort.
 Each house has its own facilities which include laundry rooms, kitchens and lounges which encourage and promote independent living.